Sultech/simple-taskbar/README.md

 ## Advanced

-Less commonly used taskbar, file manager and Start Menu options are on the Advanced page.
+Less commonly used taskbar, Dock, file manager and Start Menu options are available in the settings.

 ### Appearance